> For the complete documentation index, see llms.txt.

 Use cases

-• Automatically create Jira issues from Datadog alerts.
+• Automatically create Jira issues from monitoring or security alerts.

 • Track and follow up on incidents from monitoring systems.